What is Wrongful Death Probate?

 - As the result of medical malpractice

-- As the victim of homicide
+- As the victim of a homicide

-This wrongful-death probate differs from the ordinary probate process in several ways:
+The wrongful death probate differs from the ordinary probate process in several ways:

 - Wrongful death awards are not subject to estate taxes.